cloudhead/toto/README.md

 TinMan is built to extend the functionality of [Toto](https://github.com/cloudhead/toto) to offer a more complete feature set, while staying true to the original:

--git powered
+- git powered
--minimalistic
+- minimalistic
--easily customized
+- easily customized

 blog in 10 seconds
 ------------------